How was my name chosen?

 Prospective jurors are paid $30.00 per day for each day appearing for jury service up to and including ten (10) days.
 On the eleventh (11th) consecutive day and thereafter, you are paid $45.00 per day.
 You will sign in each day you are required to report for jury duty.

 Please use good judgment and report for jury duty properly dressed.
 Short skirts, tee shirts, and tank tops are not appropriate attire.

 There are several “off-street” parking locations in the area near the Courthouse.
-One of the most convenient, and one that is of no cost, is the county parking garage located at the corner of Columbus Avenue and West Market Street.
+One of the most convenient, and one that is of no cost, is the county parking garage located across the street from the Courthouse at the corner of Columbus Avenue and West Market Street.

 There are no facilities to care for children at the court.
 Childcare arrangements should be made in advance, as this does not exclude you from jury service.

 By law, employers are not permitted to lay you off, discharge you, deny you advancement opportunity or otherwise penalize you for appearing for jury service.
 You will receive a “work/school slip” from the Clerk of Courts to give your employer, professor, or instructor proving that you appeared for jury service.
 Your professor or instructor must let you make up any work, tests, et cetera that was missed due to jury service.